Pedroou/Frigate-Config/readme.txt

+### ---- Commands for running Frigate ----

+# -- Command for building the container:
+cd frigate-dev/
-command for building the container: cd frigate-dev/ docker buildx bake -f docker/tensorrt/trt.hcl tensorrt
+docker buildx bake -f docker/tensorrt/trt.hcl tensorrt

-command for running the built container: cd frigate/ docker compose up
+# -- Command for running the built container:
+cd frigate/
+docker compose up

-command for entering the container: docker exec -it frigate bash
+# -- Command for entering the container:
+docker exec -it frigate bash

-command for checking if the custom frigate version is being used: cat /PEDROOU_MARKER.txt
+# -- Command for checking if the custom Frigate version is being used:
-# Should output: PEDROOU CUSTOM BUILD
+cat /PEDROOU_MARKER.txt		# Should output: PEDROOU CUSTOM BUILD

-# If you see the above, you are running your own custom image.
+### ---- How to update the frontend in Frigate ----

+# -- Command for building the frontend:
+cd /path/to/frigate-dev/web
+npm ci         # Only needed the first time or when dependencies change npm run build

+# -- Then build the container for the changed frontend to be applied.